Toricane/skytrain-tracker/README.md

 ### 3. Generate Data Files

 Before launching the web application, you need to run Python scripts to process the raw GTFS data into formats that the web interface can use.
-These scripts intelligently filter the schedule to only include trains running on the current day and extract the precise route geometries.
+These scripts intelligently filter the schedule to only include vehicles running on the current day and extract the precise route geometries.

 First, install the necessary Python libraries: